ubacm/ubacm.github.io/src/site/pages/index.md

 # Hack Night co-hosted by ACV Auctions Semester Finale
 ## May 5th, 2018 9am-9pm Davis 101
 Hack Night co-hosted by ACV Auctions is a biweekly hack session at UB.
 Come build awesome projects, do homework, and have dinner with UB ACM.

+This is our LAST Hack Night of the semester, so our sponsors ACV Auctions, Google, and ValueCentric will be coming to meet you!
+Submit any project you’ve worked on during this semester, and get a chance to win one of the prize categories.
 [Learn more](/hack)...